KoenVanduffel/CR-6_Klipper/README.md

 This repo focusses on using Klipper with the Fluidd front end.

 With this configuration, there is no need for OctoPi - Fluidd is much more responsive than OctoPi.
+(Nonetheless, you can also use Octoprint as your front-end to Klipper - e.g. to contnue to use some favourite plug-in(s).)

-These resources have been tested on a CR6-SE printer with a BTT SKR CR6 board.
+The resources in this repo have been tested on a CR6-SE printer with a BTT SKR CR6 board.
 The 4.5.2, 4.5.3 and ERA boards have been reported to work correctly with these resources.

 Bear in mind that the CR-6 screen will not work (yet) with Klipper.